btungut/terraform-azure-workshop-lab-example/README.md

     - `arc-k3s-contoso-01-prod` **TODO** Arc-Enabled Kubernetes Cluster

-## Install 01 - Create Self Signed Certificate for VPN
+## 1. Create Self Signed Certificate for VPN

 1. To complete this task, please `cd` to root directory then run the following snippet:
     ```bash